DreamyCecil/AdvancedMultiplayer2/README.md

+# Advanced Multiplayer 2 Mod
+This is the source code of a mod for classic Serious Sam: The Second Encounter v1.07 that adds a lot of options for multiplayer games including coop mode support for singleplayer maps.
-# Serious Sam SDK v1.07
+Based on Serious Sam SDK v1.07 for Visual Studio 2013 ( https://github.com/DreamyCecil/SeriousSam_SDK107 )
-This is the original Serious Sam SDK v1.07 by Croteam released in 2002 that includes the following projects:

-* `EntitiesMP` All the entity logic
-* `GameGUIMP` Common GUI things for game tools
-* `GameMP` All the game logic

-The original source code of these projects remains untouched, however the project files were created for Visual Studio 2013 Professional edition.

 Building
 --------